-JTC is part of a large design/build team led by The Middlesex Corporation under the direction of the MassDOT to replace the existing Kenneth Burns Bridge with a new steel deck arch bridge.
-Construction of the new bridge will cost approximately $89M.
-The replacement bridge will carry Route 9, known as Belmont Street in Worcester and Turnpike Road in Shrewsbury, over Lake Quinsigamond.
+JTC was part of the large Design/Build team led by The Middlesex Corporation, under the direction of the MassDOT, to replace the existing Kenneth Burns Bridge with a new steel deck arch bridge.
+Construction of the new bridge cost approximately $89M.
+The replacement bridge carries Route 9, known as Belmont Street in Worcester and Turnpike Road in Shrewsbury, over Lake Quinsigamond.

-JTC Scope of Services includes concrete, steel pile driving, and HMA paving inspection services as well as testing.
+JTC scope of services included concrete, steel pile driving, and HMA paving inspection services, as well as testing services.

 Kenneth F. Burns Memorial Replacement Bridge – Worcester-Shrewsbury, MA

-Resident Engineering services to oversee the reconstruction of 27 streets as part of the overall $40M Roadway Improvement Program.
+JTC provided Resident Engineering services to oversee the reconstruction of 27 streets as part of the City's $40M Roadway Improvement Program.
 This project included full depth reclaim, street leveling, concrete base repair, mill and overlay, concrete sidewalks, over 300 concrete ADA ramps, reset and handle of new and used curbing, drainage improvements, sewer lining and repairs, and the inclusion of new way finding sign placement.

 City of Providence Public Works Department – Providence, RI

 JTC provided project management services, along with resident engineering services, to ensure our client (the Town of Westerly, Rhode Island), a sound new development of Bay Street in the historic Watch Hill District.
 JTC acted as a liaison between our client and the contractor, confirming that the project adhered to RIDOT specifications and met all plans developed by the Engineer-of-Record.
 We managed concerns during construction between the residents of Bay Street, Watch Hill Police Department, Watch Hill Conservatory, Watch Hill Fire Department, Westerly Department of Public Works, and the Town Council, helping the project advance and remain on schedule.